alankent/magento2devbox-skeleton/README.md

 ### 1. Create a Local Project Directory

 Create a new directory per project.
-Download a copy of the files in this project to a empty directory.
+Download a copy of the files in this GitHub repository to the project directory.

   * Go to http://github.com/alankent/magento2devbox-skeleton
   * In the "Branch" drop down, select the tag closest to the project's version of Magento.
 This is to get the correct version of PHP, MySQL, etc.
+    If in doubt, pick "master" (the default).
   * Click on the green button "Clone or Download" and select "Download ZIP".
   * Extract the ZIP file contents into the project directory.